CyberHyote/CyberHyote/README.md

 - 🐱‍👤 Pronouns: He/Him/His

-- 🧙🏽‍♂️ What intrests me! : Learning programing laungagues, working with teams that fight aginst fraud invloving personally identifiable information, or SPII.
+- 🧙🏽‍♂️ What intrests me! : Learning programming languages, working with teams that fight against fraud involving personally identifiable information, or SPII.

-<h2>🎆What I strive to Accopmlish in a Cybersecutiy career🎇:</h2>
+<h2>🎆What I strive to Accomplish in a Cybersecutiy career🎇:</h2>

-Protecting everyday people aginst threats that come with having modern technolgy which is one why or another connected to the internet or security systems in their homes.
+Protecting everyday people against threats that come with having modern technology which is one why or another connected to the internet or security systems in their homes.
-Being able to help companies protect their clients from attacks, internal or exteral.
+Being able to help companies protect their clients from attacks, internal or external.
-Helping create new advancments to security protocals and laws.
+Helping create new advancements to security protocols and laws.